The Public Service Intern Program (PSIP) Celebrates its 50th Anniversary!

 Student Activities Building (SAB) - Maize & Blue Auditorium

-We are delighted to welcome back to campus:
+We were delighted to welcome back to campus:

 Eric Cholack - PSIP '86